ihommani/blog_source/content/technical/javaslang.md

 >Daniel Dietrich

 ## How Javaslang does it ?
-JavaSlang provides new APIs and data structures to tackle those issues.
+Javaslang provides new APIs and data structures to tackle those issues.
 Unlike utilities such as Guava it is not meant to really cohabit with standard Java.
 It replaces it where it needs to.
 In particular in the implementation of the Java Iterable interface.
 This approach gives Javaslang enough liberty to choose immutability over mutability.